*BOE Approved 8/29/2023

 If they do, attendance alone cannot be the reason for a student to fail a course, as per NYSED.

-Also, students should be evaluated objectively and within reason.
+Also, students should be evaluated objectively.
 Grading categories or rubrics that include participation should be well articulated and reflect a growth mindset.
 Student assessments that cannot be justified through objective measures are not considered valid.
 Participation should count for no more than 10% of a student’s quarterly grade; however, teachers may seek an exception to this rule by presenting their justification in writing to their building Principal.
 Please schedule a meeting with the Building Principal to address these exceptions.

 Processing and Changing Student Grades